CesiumGS/3d-tiles/specification/README.md

 ## URIs

-3D Tiles use URIs to reference tile content.
+3D Tiles uses URIs to reference tile content.
 These URIs may point to [relative external references (RFC3986)](https://tools.ietf.org/html/rfc3986#section-4.2) or be data URIs that embed resources in the JSON.
 Embedded resources use [the "data" URI scheme (RFC2397)](https://tools.ietf.org/html/rfc2397).

 When the URI is relative, its base is always relative to the referring tileset JSON file.